Avoiding payment problems

 Here are some steps you can take to help ensure prompt payment and avoid payment problems.
 Note: If you have problems receiving payment for your sold item, see what to do when a buyer doesn't pay.

 Include detailed shipping and handling information in your listing's item description and shipping details area.

 Make it easy for your buyers to pay by accepting one or more electronic payment methods.
 (All eBay sellers are required to accept at least one of our approved electronic payment options.)
-This is the safest payment method for you as the seller and can be a selling point for the buyer.
+These are the safest payment methods for you as a seller and are fast and convenient for buyers.

 Use the eBay Checkout system to make it simple for buyers to pay you.
 (Required for electronic payments.)

 Ship with a tracking number to help resolve any shipping problems.